PowerDNS/draft-dnsop-parent-side-auth-types/draft-peetterr-dnsop-parent-side-auth-types.md

 # Conventions and Definitions {#term}

-Term "Parent-Side Types" refers to set of RR types which contains exactly:
+The term "Parent-Side Types" refers to set of RR types which contains exactly:

 * Value 43 as defined for DS type by [@RFC4034, section 5],
 * The whole range reserved by this document in (#iana).